marimo-team/marimo/docs/guides/wasm.md

 ### Creating shareable permalinks

-At [marimo.app](https://marimo.app), save your notebook and then click the `Create short URL` button to generate a shareable permalink to your notebook.
+At [marimo.app](https://marimo.app), save your notebook and then click the `Create permalink` button to generate a shareable permalink to your notebook.

-XXX pic or vid

 Please be aware that marimo permalinks are publicly accessible.